 -Creation of the first proper amateur dramatic company of Exchange Theatre: They present LE DEUIL SIED A ELECTRE (Mourning becomes Electra) by Eugene O’Neill.

 – The amdram company performs LE FIL A LA PATTE (A flea in her ear) by Feydeau, with also three other students showcases at the Lion and Unicorn Theatre.

 – After two years at the Institut, the company needs a new breath and launches an ambitious project to go back to producing major French plays, but this time with two teams: one in French, one in English.
 It will be a commercial venture: UN AIR DE FAMILLE, in collaboration with Art Fabric and A FAMILY AFFAIR at the Drayton Arms Theatre.
 The show is an artistic achievment with its realistic French Bistrot and two casts.
 It sells out and has to close the box office at the end of the run.
 ‘A work of modest brilliance’ Everythingtheatre.

 -We take part to the 14th of July on Bankside again.

--For Christmas, due to popular demand, The institut Francais invites to perform SCROUGE again at the Cine-Lumiere.
+-For Christmas, due to popular demand, The institut Francais invites us to perform SCROUGE again at the Cine-Lumiere.

 -In November 2014, we produce for the first time a date in London of the French street-theatre touring company Gerard Gerard for the second VOILA!
 Festival.
 Their PYRAME et THISBE has been touring France for five years.

--We are comissioned two plays in French for the French lycee for the first time: ANTIGONE by Jean Anouilh at the lycee Francais Charles de Gaulle and LE MEDECIN MALGRE LUI by Moliere.
-The company works with the Young Vic theatre’s workshops to build a removable wooden set, a touring structure for future projects. -LE MEDECIN MALGRE LUI is also performed as part of Bastille Week, eighth edition, with three students showcases. -Our Amdram company creates ‘Je ne suis plus a moi’ a devised work based on Moliere. -For Voila festival in November, we take the opportunity again to collaborate with another company and co-produce the founder show of Chemistry Theatre, ET TOI, ISMENE?, a deep tragedy around Antigone and her sister, set against the current refugee crisis.
-‘Et toi Ismène ?
-Interroge sur notre capacité à réagir face aux malheurs du monde et de nos contemporains, avec brio et talent’.
-Be a Londoner
+-We are commissioned two plays in French for the French lycee for the first time: ANTIGONE by Jean Anouilh at the lycee Francais Charles de Gaulle and LE MEDECIN MALGRE LUI by Moliere.
+The company works with the Young Vic theatre’s workshops to build a removable wooden set, a touring structure for future projects.

 ‘Rock and roll Moliere’